weebNeedWeed/ws-deploying-spring-ecs-fargate/content/4-ECSExec/4.3-VPCEndpoint/_index.md

 pre : " <b> 4.3 </b> "
 ---

-Instead of routing Amazon ECS Exec traffic through a NAT Gateway to the internet, you can create a VPC Endpoint.
-This endpoint establishes a private connection between your VPC and the necessary AWS service (like AWS Systems Manager for ECS Exec) using elastic network interfaces (ENIs) within your subnets.
+Instead of routing Amazon ECS Exec traffic through a NAT Gateway to the internet, you can create a VPC Endpoint. **This endpoint establishes a private connection between your VPC and the necessary AWS service** (like AWS Systems Manager for ECS Exec) **using elastic network interfaces (ENIs)** within your subnets.

-When your resources communicate with the AWS service, DNS resolves the service's hostname to the private IP addresses of these ENIs.
-Traffic is then directed to the AWS service securely over the AWS private network, bypassing the public internet entirely.
-Thus, with a VPC Endpoint, ECS Exec traffic remains within your VPC and the AWS network, enhancing security and potentially reducing data transfer costs associated with a NAT Gateway.
+When your resources communicate with the AWS service, DNS resolves the service's hostname to the **private IP addresses of these ENIs**. **Traffic is then directed to the AWS service securely over the AWS private network**, bypassing the public internet entirely.
+Thus, with a VPC Endpoint, **ECS Exec traffic remains within your VPC and the AWS network**, enhancing security and potentially reducing data transfer costs associated with a NAT Gateway.

 ___